8 Gorgeous Coastal Towns to Road Trip to That Will Leave You Breathless

 Where to eat: Downtown Portsmouth has so many incredible restaurants it's hard to call out just one.
 Check out Row 34, for oysters and seafood dishes in a sleek space with a hip vibe, or head to "The Decks," a row of restaurants and bars on the Piscataqua River.
 Sip back a "Jimmy Juice" at The Old Ferry Landing while you watch tugboats pull in and help dock massive vessels carrying precious cargo.
 But for the very best view in town?
 Cross the bridge back into Kittery, Maine, and take a left onto Badger's Island West where you'll park it at Morrison's.
 It's a quintessential lobster shack where you get to watch the hustle and bustle of Portsmouth but from what feels like your own private dock.
 Scattered with plastic red chairs and rickety tables, this place is BYOB.
 Order a pound and a half lobster for yourself, put on your cute lobster bib, and pig out while the sun sets and the sky ignites to a pastel hue you'll have to drop a lobster claw and pick up your camera for.

 What to do: Portsmouth is best explored on foot, so ditch the car and walk along Market Square, Congress, Daniel, Pleasant, Bow and Penhallow Streets where eclectic shops and restaurants line the streets.
 If you're looking for some high-end shopping, you can drop a pretty penny on Deer Street.
 It wouldn't be a trip to Portsmouth without sauntering through Prescott Park, where more than 500 flower varieties fill the riverside common.
 Check out a food or beer festival here, and catch a play or concert put on by Prescott Park Arts Festival.
 Mosey over to the park's pier and catch a view of the Portsmouth Naval Shipyard across the harbor.
 This historic landmark has been here since 1800, where the Navy's submarines have continued to get repaired.
-Don't forget to pack these essentials on your next road trip.
+Learn 14 more east coast getaways locals want to keep secret.

 Where to stay: The newly-renovated Four Seasons Boston overlooks the city's historic Public Garden, where your walk beneath canopied trees is complete with swans waddling at the water's edge.
 The Four Seasons is elegant, sure, but in a New England way that is not overwhelming.
 It's historic and simple.
 Somehow, despite being one of the most sought-after worldwide luxury hotels, the Boston location pays homage to that classic old charm that feels humbly sophisticated.
 The overly accommodating staff will make you feel like a movie star.